thatstoasty/mog/README.md

 ...as well as a 1-bit ASCII profile, which is black and white only.

-The terminal's color profile will be automatically detected, and colors outside the gamut of the current palette will be automatically coerced to their closest available value.
+The terminal's color profile will soon be automatically detected, and colors outside the gamut of the current palette will be automatically coerced to their closest available value.

+For now, the library assumes a dark background.
+You can set this to light by modifying the style's profile field.

 ### Adaptive Colors